ReactTraining/react-media/README.md

 ## `onChange`

-You can specify an optional `onChange` prop, which is a callback function that will be invoked when the status of the media query changes.
+You can specify an optional `onChange` prop, which is a callback function that will be invoked when the status of the media queries changes.
 This can be useful for triggering side effects, independent of the render lifecycle.

 ```jsx
 import React from 'react';